nabilrakaiza/val_project/README.md

 # Mini Project (about valorant)
-I hope that I end this by the end of semester
+I hope that I can do this by the end of semester